karthikprabu810/OCR/ocrApplication/README.md

 - **Memory**: 8GB RAM minimum, 16GB recommended
 - **Storage**: 2GB for installation, additional space for processing
 - **Dependencies**: .NET 8.0 SDK and runtime

+## Dependencies
+See the [requirements.json](assets/requirements.json) file for a detailed list of dependencies.

 ## Installation